adithyakpb/merit/docs/api_clients/03_openai_client.md

 To use the OpenAI client, you need:

 1. An OpenAI API key (get one at [OpenAI's website](https://platform.openai.com/api-keys))
-2. The Merit package installed
+2. The MERIT package installed

 ## Basic Usage